rust-lang/rust/doc/tutorial.md

 Rust has three competing goals that inform its view of memory:

-* Memory safety: memory that is managed by and is accessible to the Rust language must be guaranteed to be valid; under normal circumstances it must be impossible for Rust to trigger a segmentation fault or leak memory
+* Memory safety: Memory that is managed by and is accessible to the Rust language must be guaranteed to be valid.
+Under normal circumstances it must be impossible for Rust to trigger a segmentation fault or leak memory.
-* Performance: high-performance low-level code must be able to employ a number of allocation strategies; low-performance high-level code must be able to employ a single, garbage-collection-based, heap allocation strategy
+* Performance: High-performance low-level code must be able to employ a number of allocation strategies.
+Tracing garbage collection must be optional and, if it is not desired, memory safety must not be compromised.
-* Concurrency: Rust must maintain memory safety guarantees, even for code running in parallel
+  Less performance-critical, high-level code should be able to employ a single, garbage-collection-based, heap allocation strategy.
+* Concurrency: Rust code must be free of in-memory data races.
+(Note that other types of races are still possible.)

 ## How performance considerations influence the memory model